nestoca/joy-generator/README.md

 # joy-generator

-ArgoCD plugin for expanding joy releases for the ArgoCD ApplicationSet Controller
+ArgoCD plugin for expanding joy releases for the ArgoCD ApplicationSet Controller.